OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

     class B1,B2,B3,B4,B5 others;
     class C1,C2,C3,C4,C5 miniexcel;
 ```

 ### Features

-- Minimizes memory consumption, preventing out-of-memory (OOM) errors and avoiding full garbage collections
+- Minimizes memory usage, preventing out-of-memory (OOM) errors and avoiding full garbage collection
-- Enables real-time, row-level data operations for better performance on large datasets
+- Supports real-time, row-level data operations for improved performance on large datasets
-- Supports LINQ with deferred execution, allowing for fast, memory-efficient paging and complex queries
+- Enables LINQ with deferred execution, providing fast, memory-efficient paging and complex querying
-- Lightweight, without the need for Microsoft Office or COM+ components, and a DLL size under 500KB
+- Lightweight, does not require Microsoft Office or COM+ components, and DLL size is under 500KB
-- Simple and intuitive API style to read/write/fill excel
+- Simple and intuitive API style for reading/writing/filling excel files

+### Version 2.0 preview

+We are developing a future version of MiniExcel, featuring a new modular and focused API,
+separate NuGet packages for Core and Csv functionalities, complete support for asynchronously streamed queries via `IAsyncEnumerable`,
+and more features coming soon!
+The packages will be available in pre-release, so feel free to check them out and provide feedback!

+If you do, be sure to also review the [new docs](https://raw.githubusercontent.com/mini-software/MiniExcel/master/README-V2.md) and the [upgrade notes](https://raw.githubusercontent.com/mini-software/MiniExcel/master/V2-Upgrade-Notes.md).

 ### Get Started